esantini/eSantini/README.md

 # Setup PM2

-With PM2 you can keep serving both Front-End and API after device restarts
+With PM2 you can keep the API running after device restarts

 Install PM2 with `sudo yarn global add pm2`